-Omnivorous mammals are animals that feed on both plant and animal matter.
+Omnivores are animals that feed on both plant and animal matter.
 Omnivores have adapted to derive nutrients and energy from plant and animal food sources.
-They can digest proteins, carbohydrates, fats and fibre.
-Some omnivorous mammals can incorporate into their diet, fungi, algae and bacteria.
+They can digest proteins, carbohydrates, fats, and fiber.
+Some omnivorous mammals can incorporate fungi, algae, and bacteria into their diet.

 American Black Bear

 The black bear is smaller than the other common North American bear species.
-They are an adaptable mammal that will eat whatever is plentiful.
+They are adaptable mammals that will eat whatever is plentiful.
 For this reason, they eat both vegetation and meat.

-Black bears may consume up to 85% vegetation as part of their diet, especially if it is readily available.
-Throughout the year they browse on a wide variety of plants such as grasses, roots, buds, nuts, seeds, berries and other fruits.
+Black bears may consume up to 85% of vegetation as part of their diet, mainly if available.
+They browse various plants, such as grasses, roots, buds, nuts, seeds, berries, and other fruits throughout the year.

-The black bear loses a large portion of its fat and weight.
-Once the winter season is over, the black bear will try to gain back all the lost weight.
+The black bear loses a significant portion of its fat and weight.
+Once the winter season is over, the black bear will try to regain all the lost weight.
 To do this, they will change their diet.

 They prefer protein-rich foods from meat sources.
-These will include young moose, deer and elk.
+These will include young moose, deer, and elk.
 Black bears will also feed on carrion.
-This bear derives some protein from incorporating insects into its diet too.
+This beer derives some protein from incorporating insects into its diet too.

 Gray foxes are capable of eating both plant and animal matter.
 Gray foxes consume a considerable amount of plant matter.

-During the summer, the diet of a gray fox is made up more of plant material and fruits than during the winter months.
+During the summer, a gray fox’s diet comprises more plant material and fruits than in the winter.

 The gray fox has a preference for fruit.
 They roam around looking for fruits that are ripe and readily available.